Flederossi/eme/README.md

 ---

 `eme` is a minimal, linear, single-header parser and evaluation engine for simple math expressions.
 It supports standard mathematical operations such as addition, subtraction, multiplication and division as well as the priority rules.
-It can be used to evaluate math expressions at runtime.
+It is especially designed to evaluate math expressions at runtime.

 <br>